-Knowledge and comprehension Knowledge is defined as demonstration of factual and conceptual principles that underpin practice.
-Comprehension is defined as understanding and interpreting knowledge to develop arguments.
-Year 1 Analysis and application Analysis is defined as breaking down knowledge in order to consider different approaches to solving problems and identify limits to knowledge.
+Knowledge and comprehension CONCENTUAL PRINCIPLES THAT LINGERNIN PRACTICE Analysis and application Analysis is defined as breaking down knowledge in order to consider different approaches to solving problems and identify limits to knowledge.
 Application is defined as the ability to use knowledge and theory in new situations to explain practice and make sound judgments.
 Year 2 Evaluation and clinical reasoning Evaluation is defined as synthesizing information gained from practice, experience, concepts, theories and the research evidence in terms of their value and clinical significance.
-Year 3 Clinical reasoning is defined as integration of findings to justify decision making based on knowledge, comprehension, analysis, application and evaluation of the information.
+Clinical reasoning is defined as integration of findings to justify decision making based on knowledge, comprehension, analysis, application and evaluation of the information.
+Year 3